HenryFBP/mycroft-minecroft-text-game/README.md

 You must first run the commands in the above repo to set up a Mycroft development environment.

 And also run

     pushd ~/Git/mycroft-core/
     bash start-mycroft.sh all
     source venv-activate.sh
     mycroft-cli-client

+You may need to then navigate to <https://account.mycroft.ai/> to pair the Mycroft CLI client.

 ### Editor

 I use PyCharm,

 With a venv path of: